Terry Diehl

+Early life and amateur career

 Diehl was born and raised in Rochester, New York.
 At the age of 15, he won the international long drive competition when he hit a ball 340 yards.
 He attended the University of Georgia from 1968 to 1971 and was a member of the golf team, an All-American in 1969.

+Professional career

 Diehl had more than 20 top-10 finishes in PGA Tour events including a win at the 1974 San Antonio Texas Open; he shot a 19-under-par 269 and won by one stroke over Mike Hill.
 He finished solo second to Lee Trevino at the same tournament in 1980.
 Diehl finished the 1976 IVB-Bicentennial Golf Classic tied for first in regulation; however, he lost that tournament to Tom Kite on the fifth extra hole of a playoff handing Kite his first of 19 PGA Tour wins.
 Diehl's best finish in a major championship was a T-7 at the 1977 U.S. Open.

 Diehl left the PGA Tour after the 1983 season to pursue other endeavors that included a stint in the PGA Tour's marketing department, a commentator for ESPN, a club pro, a stockbroker with Prudential Securities and a senior vice president in portfolio management at Morgan Stanley in Rochester.

+Personal life

 Diehl decided to forgo a chance to play on the Champions Tour after reaching the age of 50, when he and wife Laura decided to adopt a daughter from China named Alexandra.
 He also has four grown sons named Matt, John, Colin and Graham.